 Spending per resident is more than double some neighboring cities.
 Among cities with comparable populations, Berkeley ranks 3rd in spending per resident.
-Let's use these funds efficiently for a financially sustainable Berkeley.
+Let's use our funds efficiently for a financially sustainable Berkeley.

 Despite spending the most, Berkeley's infrastructure ranks near the bottom.
 The City’s unfunded infrastructure needs are anticipated to rise to $2.52 billion from FY 2024 to FY 2028.